rosado-io/docs/configuration/authgear.yaml.md

       # Please refer to the documentation of the provider.
       # You must separately provide the client secret in the secret config file.
       client_id: google_client_id
+      # Configure the verification on the claims derived from the user profile received from the provider.
+      claims:
+        # Configure the claim "email"
+        email:
+          # Whether the claim is assumed to be verified.
+          # Default is true.
+          # That is, by default, all "email" claims from every provider are trusted.
+          assume_verified: true
     - type: apple
       alias: apple
       # The client ID for Apple is the services ID.